brettrhenderson/WhiteElephant/README.md

 2. Install requirements

+Ideally do this in a virtualenv or conda environment and not with your system python!
-I use python 3.8.5.
+I used python 3.8.5.
 No guarantees of it working for other versions.

 ```
 pip install -r requirements.txt